 Patterns of Abuse and Institutional Failures

-Some of the most disturbing accounts include abuse of children as young as ten years old.
+Some of the most disturbing accounts include abuse of juvenile inmates as young as ten years old.
 Former detainees have spoken publicly about sexual abuse, harassment, and neglect by the very people charged with their safety.
 The claims also allege that county officials were aware of these issues yet failed to take meaningful action, creating a setting where vulnerable youth remained at risk.
+Many juvenile inmates who tried to report abuse found their concerns discouraged or ignored, further perpetuating institutional abuse.

 Reports submitted under the federal Prison Rape Elimination Act show only a small number of incidents in recent years, but the new lawsuits suggest a far greater problem than official records reveal.
 Similar concerns have emerged elsewhere in California, including a massive settlement in Los Angeles County involving thousands of abuse claims in its juvenile facilities and foster care system.